digital-archives/HISTGA1011/slides/week_01_slide_deck.md

 ---

 ## Definition
-# Byte (2/2)
+# Byte (2/3)

 Byte length determines total number of values it can represent.

+An 8-bit byte can represent up to 256 values.

+---

+## Definition
+# Byte (3/3)

-An 8-bit length byte like 00000111 represents up to 256 values.
-To determine this, raise 2 possible bit values, (1 or 0) to the power of the byte length (8), notated as 2^8.
+To determine how many values a byte can represent, you can "raise" the 2 possible bit values (1 or 0) to the "power" of the byte length (8), notated as 2^8.

 ```
 2 * 2 * 2 * 2 * 2 * 2 * 2 * 2